 Back in 2002, a work colleague sent Christine Barbier an email asking if anybody was interested in trying out Qigong.
 This was Martin Hird who was an instructor of the Tse Qigong Centre

-was and wanted to see if it could help with her chronic stress symptoms.
-At the end of the first class she found her mind was very calm and she could remember the exercises to practice them during that first week.
+was and wanted to see if it could help her chronic stress symptoms.
+At the end of the first class she found her mind was very calm.
+She could also remember the exercises to practice them during that first week.
 The Qigong skill appeared very different from anything else she had tried before.
 There was the individual attention during the class from Sifu (teacher) Martin.
 The exercises that he taught looked simple but felt powerful and made her feel better.
-Another difference from other type of exercises that she had tried was the “centre” to which the class was attached, the Chinese stories surrounding the exercises and the individual exercise names.
+Another difference from other type of exercises that she had tried was the “Centre” to which the class was attached.
+There were Chinese stories surrounding the exercises and the individual exercise names.
 This was no ordinary class.

 The journey that started with Qigong expanded over the years to include all the other skills offered by the Tse Qigong Centre.
-Living in the North East of England, a part of the country where it is important to keep warm all year round, Christine found that the Chun Yuen Quan
+Living in the North East of England, it is important to keep warm all year round.
+Sifu Christine Barbier found that the Chun Yuen Quan

 skill did just that.
 It enabled her for the first time to feel comfortable in cold and damp conditions.
 It also kept her fit and flexible.
 The skill includes the practice of bare hand forms.
 It also includes training with weapons of all sorts (wooden staff, broadsword and straight sword), which is good fun.
 Later she started her self defence and martial art journey.
 This was under the guidance of her second Sifu, Martin Gale, who is a senior student of Grandmaster Tse.

 Sifu Christine Barbier learnt both Chen Taijiquan